What is The Submission Grinder?

 How exactly is the pay value chosen?

-The pay value for any length category the LEAST that a writer can expect to be paid according to the market's guidelines--For example, a market that only pays SOME authors will be marked as non-paying.
-When you're looking at markets in search results, the pay value shown there is the Max of these values across all of its pay categories.
+The pay value for any length category the LEAST that a writer can expect to be paid according to the market's guidelines, rounded down to the next lowest cent--For example, a market that only pays SOME authors will be marked as non-paying.

 Do you have a graphic I can post on my submissions page to use to link to the Grinder?